ismailfaruqi/tech-choices/README.md

 Berca has responsive, great sales and great price.

+### 11: Storage: No idea

+Unfortunately, I have not worked with storage solutions yet.

 ## Platform and Devops

 ### 1. IaaS: AWS

-AWS is still the benchmark for the infrastructure provider, although it gets a little complex and expensive.
+AWS is still the benchmark for the infrastructure provider, although it gets more complex and expensive each day.
+It has many features and SaaS add-ons.
 It is also very easy to find engineers who are familiar with AWS.

 ### 2. Monitoring: Datadog